 The words "your contribution is tax deductible" are music to a donor's ears.
-While getting a tax deduction is not the sole motivation for most charitable donations, it's an important factor -- indeed, about 85% of all charitable contributions are made by individuals who deduct their donations.
+While getting a tax deduction is not the sole motivation for most charitable donations, it has always been an important factor.
+Indeed, prior to the enactment of the Tax Cuts and Jobs Act (TCJA), about 85% of all charitable contributions were made by individuals who deducted their donations.
+However, as a result of tax changes brought about by the TCJA, far fewer taxpayers will be able to deduct their donations than in the past.
+This is expected to have a negative impact on charitable giving.

-To complicate matters, the IRS has imposed new, even more restrictive rules on donations.
-These new rules require more documentation and tax filings by both nonprofits and the people making donations to them.
-In some cases, the new rules limit the amount that the donor can deduct.
-All this has made the charitable fundraiser's (and donor's) life more difficult than it used to be.
+To complicate matters, the IRS imposes restrictive rules on donations.
+These rules require thorough documentation and tax filings by both nonprofits and the people making donations to them.
+In some cases, the rules limit the amount that the donor can deduct.

 Charitable deductions are claimed by donors on their individual tax returns (IRS Form 1040).
 It is up to the donor and his or her tax adviser -- not the nonprofit that receives a donation -- to determine how much to deduct, and when and how to deduct it.
 The nonprofit's role in the charitable tax deduction process is fairly limited.
 Subject to some important exceptions, a nonprofit is not required to report donations to the IRS or make any tax filings when it receives a donation.
 The nonprofit's main responsibility is to make sure it complies with any substantiation and documentation requirements for the donations it receives.

-This is also why blanket statements in fundraising solicitations or thank you letters such as "your contribution is tax deductible" -- while they may be technically accurate and perfectly legal -- are often misleading.
+This is also why blanket statements in fundraising solicitations or thank you letters such as "your contribution is tax deductible" -- while they may be technically accurate and perfectly legal -- are misleading, particularly in light of the new tax law.
 Instead, in letters to donors you should state that your nonprofit is a Section 501(c)3 nonprofit and (if potentially true) that their gift may qualify as a charitable deduction for federal income tax purposes.
-Its also a good idea to advise donors to consult with their tax advisers or the IRS to determine whether a contribution is deductible.
-Never promise or assure a donor that it is.
+It's also a good idea to advise donors to consult with their tax advisers or the IRS to determine whether a contribution is deductible, or if they are confused about the impact of the new tax law.
+Never promise or assure a donor that a contribution is deductible.

 That said, it is never in a nonprofit's interest to lose a valuable charitable deduction because the donor didn't understand the tax rules.
 Likewise, it is not good for a donor to make a contribution thinking it will be deductible when it is not or that it will save more in taxes than it really will.
 In either case, you'll end up with a disappointed or angry donor who may decide not to make any more contributions to your nonprofit.